Read blog

 Enter: dependency mapping.

-Using IP Fabric’s digital twin capabilities, Red Hat was able to map, standardize, and validate their entire infrastructure.
-This process not only transformed their data into actionable, automation-ready knowledge, but also unlocked a new level of control by understanding the implications of any change to infrastructure behavior.
+Using IP Fabric’s digital twin capabilities, Red Hat was able to map, standardize, and validate their entire network.
+This process not only transformed their data into actionable, automation-ready knowledge, but also unlocked a new level of control by understanding the implications of any change to network behavior.

 IP Fabric conducts this automated discovery by:

-• Leveraging read-only credentials to connect to infrastructure devices via CLI commands and APIs.
+• Leveraging read-only credentials to connect to network devices via CLI commands and APIs.

 • Gathering operational data like interface states, ACLs, and configuration and inspection rules.